 Structure of Centromeres

-According to the examination of centromeres under the light microscope, it is generally believed that the main component of the centromere is the kinetochore, and DNA associated proteins.
+According to the examination of centromeres under the light microscope, it is generally believed that the main component of the centromere is the kinetochore and DNA-associated proteins.
 Centromeres are densely packed with the heterogeneous domain capped by the trilaminar kinetochore.
-The DNA of the centromeres is normally in a heterochromatin state, and are required during the process of the cohesin complex.
-This mediates and coordinates with the sister chromatid cohesion after DNA replication and separation during anaphase.
+The DNA of the centromeres is normally in a heterochromatin state, which is required for the attachment of sister chromatids mediated by the cohesin complex and also for the separation during anaphase.

 Functions of Centromeres